Are you troubled by a child who seems to get stomach aches after eating different types of food?

 Important: it's notable that this list would apply to both children and adults - and, for a breastfeeding mother, high histamine foods should also be reduced to avoid transferring excess histamine to your child through milk.

-Diagnostics & Interventions for Histamine Intolerance in Children and Babies
+Diagnostics & Therapies for Histamine Intolerance in Children and Babies

 Histamine intolerance is still an obscure subject in both medical and nutrition circles, therefore one may need to patiently search for a qualified professional who is aware of the condition, able to appropriately recognize it and, guide its management.